Marine protected area: Misconceptions

 Misconceptions about MPAs include the belief that all MPAs are no-take or no-fishing areas.
 Less than 1 percent of US waters are no-take areas.
 MPA activities can include consumption fishing, diving and other activities.

 Another misconception is that most MPAs are federally managed.
 Instead, MPAs are managed under hundreds of laws and jurisdictions.
 They can exist in state, commonwealth, territory and tribal waters.

 Another misconception is that a federal mandate dedicates a set percentage of ocean to MPAs.
 Instead the mandate requires an evaluation of current MPAs and creates a public resource on current MPAs.

 Criticism

 Land use right

 Some existing and proposed MPAs have been criticized by indigenous populations and their supporters, as impinging on land usage rights.
 For example, the proposed Chagos Protected Area in the Chagos Islands is contested by Chagossians deported from their homeland in 1965 by the British as part of the creation of the British Indian Ocean Territory (BIOT).
-According to WikiLeaks CableGate documents, the UK proposed that the BIOT become a "marine reserve" with the aim of preventing the former inhabitants from returning to their lands and to protect the joint UK/US military base on Diego Garcia Island.
+According to leaked diplomatic cables, the UK proposed that the BIOT become a "marine reserve" with the aim of preventing the former inhabitants from returning to their lands and to protect the joint UK/US military base on Diego Garcia Island.